Do you have a donor relation plan? Do you know how you will touch various types of donors throughout your year?

 Even though there is somewhat of an industry standard for how often to interact with those who are supporting your organization, do you treat all communications equally?

 With 7 donors to be aware of, do you have a plan for how to thank a $5 donor?
 Is your $5 thank the same as your $5000 thank?
 Why are they different and how?
 Do all those in your development department know the variety of touches and who gets which one?
 How do you communicate this information?
 Is it written in a plan?

 If you don’t have a written donor relations plan I encourage you to take the time to create one.
 Much like a fundraising plan, you need to write it out, share it with your staff, track it and measure the results of your actions.
 What is working, what is not working, what needs to change, and why?
 How can you know any of this if you aren’t tracking the information?

-We mentioned major donors above.
+We mentioned major donors above as one of the 7 donors to touch.
 How do you define a major donor at your organization?
 Is it $500, $1000, $25,000, or more?
-The first step to creating a good plan is to know who falls into each category.
+The first step to creating a good plan is to know how the 7 donors fall into each category.
 Many staff are unaware of how many donors they have and what constitutes a major donor.
 I encourage you to define major donors and consider the following categories as well:

 If you are new to development work, here are a few ways you can interact with donors and potentials donors.
 Keep in mind, this is a tiny list compared to the possibilities.
 Hopefully, you will find at least seven you can implement in 2018.

 - mass produced thank-you notes